 The Japanese Studies Centre has been coordinating and enhancing the development of Japanese studies in Victoria since 1981.
 A full description of the history of the Centre can be found here.

-The Japanese Studies Centre is governed by Board Members who represent several Melbourne universities engaged in research on Japan and teaching the Japanese language.
+The Centre is led by a Director (currently Professor Carolyn Stevens) and its membership includes both Monash researchers in the area of Japanese studies and a wider group of affiliates from other institutions.
+The JSC Advisory Board includes members who represent several Melbourne universities engaged in research on Japan and teaching the Japanese language.

 The principal activity of the Japanese Studies Centre is to conduct and facilitate research on Japan.
 Activities of the Japanese Studies Centre include:

 - a program of research seminars and lectures

 - hosting visiting researchers who focus on studies of Japan and Japanese